nmwsharp/geometry-central/docs/docs/surface/geometry/geometry.md

     The `positions` input is copied, and stored in the member `VertexPositionGeometry::inputVertexPositions`.

-??? func "`#!cpp void VertexPositionGeometry::VertexPositionGeometry(HalfedgeMesh& mesh)`"
+??? func "`#!cpp void VertexPositionGeometry::VertexPositionGeometry(SurfaceMesh& mesh)`"

     Construct a new geometry for the mesh, with all positions set to the origin `Vector3{0., 0., 0.,}`.

-??? func "`#!cpp void VertexPositionGeometry::VertexPositionGeometry(HalfedgeMesh& mesh, VertexData<Vector3> positions)`"
+??? func "`#!cpp void VertexPositionGeometry::VertexPositionGeometry(SurfaceMesh& mesh, VertexData<Vector3> positions)`"

     Construct a new geometry for a mesh from known vertex positions.